UPCOMING EVENTS

 Are Atoms Real?
 1860 Conference of Chemistry at Karlsruhe

-It is the first international chemistry meeting in Karlsruhe, Germany.
-The assembled scientists represent the who’s who of 19th century science.
-Much of the conflict in the game centers on the proper formulas for water and carbon oxide and the relative weights of carbon and oxygen.
-Arguments rely on differing interpretations of a collection of experimental data available in 1860.
+Are atoms real or just a theoretical idea?
+This game pits empiricists who accept only what they discover with the five senses against realists who use experiments and logic to infer that atoms must be real.
+Set during the first international chemistry meeting in Karlsruhe, Germany, students will take on the roles of a veritable who's who of 19th century science.
+Much of the conflict in the game centers on the proper formulas for water and carbon oxide and the relative weights of carbon and oxygen, with arguments relying on differing interpretations of the experimental data available in 1860.

 CHALLENGING AUTHORITY